-Sometimes when you shutdown your Windows PC, it gets stuck half-way and is not able to complete the shutdown process successfully, or sometimes your computer may not be able to restart successfully.
+Sometimes when you shut down your Windows 7 PC, it gets stuck halfway and is not able to complete the shutdown process successfully, or sometimes your computer may not be able to restart successfully.
 And when you restart your computer again manually, it will show a screen with different startup options.
-One of the options you see will be: Last Known Good Configuration.
+One of the options you see will be Last Known Good Configuration or LKGC.

 Try using Last Known Good Configuration if you can’t start Windows normally.
 There is a caveat – your computer must have started normally the last time you turned it on.

 It only affects system settings and won’t make any changes to your personal data.
 In the same regard, it won’t help you recover a deleted file or a corrupted driver.

 When you start your computer by using the Last Known Good Configuration feature, Windows restores information in the following registry key:

 To use Last Known Good Configuration, follow these steps:

 1. Remove all floppy disks, CDs, and DVDs from your computer, and then restart your computer.